Pet adoption scams

 In reality, the entire act is a farce.
 The cute pet pictures that prompted the initial outreach by the consumer are usually simply pulled off the Internet and used to create attractive (but fake) listings.
-The alleged sellers don’t own any actual pets and are just out to milk victims of all the cash they can.
+The alleged sellers don’t own any actual pets and are just out to bilk victims of all the cash they can.

 - Skip the pure breed puppy requirement and adopt from a local shelter.
-There are an abundance of reputable non-profit animal shelters out there to choose from.
-By choosing to adopt your new family member instead, you will not only protect yourself from fraud, you will also benefit a worthy cause.
+There is an abundance of reputable non-profit animal shelters out there to choose from.
+By choosing to adopt your new family member instead, you will not only protect yourself from fraud, but you will also benefit from a worthy cause.
 There’s likely to be a lower cost to obtain the pet, and you’ll be dealing with a reputable non-profit organization.

 - Always meet your future pet in person before paying.
 Fraudsters will come up with a million reasons why you can’t see the pet in person and will offer you pictures instead.
 Insist on seeing the pet in person.
 If the seller will not allow you to see the animal in person, it's almost certainly a scam.